World war: Other global conflicts

-The Seven Years' War (1754/56–1763) was fought across all of North America, Europe, Asia, Africa, and South America.
+The Seven Years' War (1756–1763) was fought across all of North America, Europe, Asia, Africa, and South America.
 Most of the great powers of the era participated, notably including the British Empire and French Empire, but polities from many continents played important roles.
-Some historians call it "World War 0" as a result.
+As a result, some historians describe it as the first global conflict, or as a world war.

 Historians like Richard F. Hamilton and Holger H. Herwig created a list of eight world wars, including the two generally agreed-upon world wars, the Seven Years' War, and five others: the Nine Years' War (1689–1697), the War of the Spanish Succession (1701–1714), the War of the Austrian Succession (1740–1748), the French Revolutionary Wars (1792–1802), and the Napoleonic Wars (1803–1815).
 British historian John Robert Seeley dubbed all of those wars between France and Great Britain (later the UK) between 1689 and 1815 (including the American Revolutionary War from 1775 to 1783) as the Second Hundred Years' War, echoing an earlier period of conflict between France and England known as the Hundred Years' War (1337–1453).
 Some writers have referred to the American Revolutionary War alone as a world war.
-Others (like William R. Thompson or Chase-Dunn and Sokolovsky) also include the Italian Wars and Dutch wars Dutch-Spanish and Anglo-Dutch Wars as part of Global Wars, while clasificating WW1 and WW2 as the Global German Wars, and the Coalition Wars with Wars of Louis XIV as the 2nd and 1st Global French Wars.
-However, other historians prefer to see all of those conflicts as "Hegemonic Wars" or "General Wars", been inter-regional wars on the grand scale, but not worldly.
+Others (like William R. Thompson or Chase-Dunn and Sokolovsky) also include the Italian Wars and Dutch wars (Dutch-Spanish and Anglo-Dutch Wars) as part of Global Wars, while classifying WW1 and WW2 as the Global German Wars, and the Coalition Wars with Wars of Louis XIV as the 2nd and 1st Global French Wars.
+However, other historians prefer to see all of those conflicts as "Hegemonic Wars" or "General Wars", being inter-regional wars on a grand scale, but not worldly.